Brianconn71/ms1-project/README.md

     3. Ensure that the image is visible throughout the different screen sizes and again that there is no overflow of the image.

-* Header CTA's
+* Header CTAs
     1. Go to the "Home" page.

-    2. Ensure that both CTA's are visible on top of the header image and ensure they are lined up correctly.
+    2. Ensure that both CTAs are visible on top of the header image and ensure they are lined up correctly.

-    3. Change to different screen sizes to ensure thaat both the CTA buttons are responsive and change size and display depending on the various screen changes.
+    3. Change to different screen sizes to ensure that both the CTAs are responsive and change size and display depending on the various screen changes.

     4. Ensure that at mobile level the CTA's are displayed over each other.